 Don't Write the X

-Published on: 28 Hydref 2009 Author: Nii Ayikwei Parkes
+Published on: 28 October 2009 Author: Nii Ayikwei Parkes

-It goes back to what I said in my first blog about being a writer of no fixed format; I believe that writing should be of no pre-determined form either.
+I believe that writing should be of no pre-determined form.
 Writing is expression; form is craft: conflating the two is a certain recipe for writer's blocks and other such ailments.

 A Day in Lewisham